StatisticsHealthEconomics/blendR/README.md

 [![arXiv](https://img.shields.io/badge/arXiv-2206.00154-f9f107.svg)](https://arxiv.org/abs/2206.00154)

-This is the `GitHub` repository to host the `R` code used to run the example in the paper *"Blended Survival Curves: A new Approach to Extrapolation for Time-to-Event Outcomes from Clinical Trials in Health Technology Assessment"*.
+This is the `GitHub` repository to host the `R` code used to run the example in the paper

+> Che, Zhaojing and Green, Nathan and Baio, Gianluca (2022) Blended Survival Curves: A new Approach to Extrapolation for Time-to-Event Outcomes from Clinical Trials in Health Technology Assessment, https://doi.org/10.48550/arxiv.2206.00154

 The [example dataset](Data/TA174.RData) is based on the [CLL-8 trial](https://doi.org/10.1016/S0140-6736(10)61381-5) data, which were also used in [NICE technology appraisal TA174](https://www.nice.org.uk/guidance/ta174).
 A detailed report [`case_study_blend.html`](Scripts/case_study_blend.html) in the `Scripts` folder explains how to perform the blending analysis, step-by-step.